 After a few years dancing Rock ‘n’ Roll, Camille fell completely in love with Lindy Hop when she discovered a video of the famous clip from Hellzapoppin’.
 The music, the rhythm, and the energy radiating from the dancers captivated her.
 Since then she has sought to learn everything she can, travelling to festivals and workshops abroad.
 In 2018 Camille started teaching at Apollo Swing, and is part of Brussels troupe, the Jazz Maniacs.

 Charlotte started dancing at the age of 6.
 Through the years she learned different dance styles including Ballet, Jazz, Streetdance and African dance.
 Still, she missed something… After a break of a couple of years, in 2017, she rediscovered her passion for dancing in Lindy Hop.
 The energetic dance scene opened a whole new world for her.
 What attracted her in the first place was the musical variety and freedom the dance offered.
 Afterwards she learned the pleasure of good communication between a leader and a follower.
 This combined with the technical aspects keeps the dance exciting and challenging.
-Her love for teaching is reflected in her job as a teacher in high school.
+Her love for teaching derives from previous experiences with youth and young adults in classical education.
 This love along with her enthusiasm for the dance make her suitable to teach others Lindy Hop.